 As he was a sole traveller, he was pretty chilled out (if you want to see a herd of walruses looking pretty ferocious, check out this BBC Earth video!) …

 …and basking in the warm evening sunshine, occasionally flapping his flippers in the incoming tide.
-Everyone was joking that due to living in the arctic, Wally had come down to Scotland for this summer holidays!
+Everyone was joking that due to living in the arctic, Wally had come down to Scotland for this summer holiday!

 As the tide was coming in, every so often, the walrus would haul himself further up the stony beach.
 As a walrus can weigh up to a ton (100kg) this is no mean feat!